Build & Calibration Guide

 B) Arms (Joints 1–5)

-Assemble both SO-101 follower arms (step-by-step build video).
-Crucial wrist/gripper order:
+Assemble both SO-101 follower arms using the step-by-step build video below.

 - Before attaching the gripper to joint 5, install the wrist-camera attachment to the gripper